pvdz/zeparser3/tests/testcases/parser/regexes/some_annexb_stuff/8_9_escaped/with_web_compat_with_u-flag/escaped_9_too_many_digits.md

 `````
 throws: Tokenizer error!
-    Regex had syntax that is invalid with u-flag and u-flag was in fact present
+    Regex body had an escape or char class range that is invalid with a u-flag, but it did have a u-flag

 /\986a/u
 ^------- error